CoraBradford/Product-Landing-Page/README.md

 ## Code Samples

-Here are some key code snippets from the technical document that showcase its structure and styling:
+Here are some key code snippets from the product landing page that showcase its structure and styling:

 <!DOCTYPE html>
 <html lang="en">